IbrahimTouman/WD-Decrypte/README.md

 # Contributions

 First of all, this repository is forked, so all credit goes to the original author [SofianeHamlaoui](https://github.com/SofianeHamlaoui).
-The reason behind why I ([IbrahimTouman](https://github.com/IbrahimTouman)) forked this repository is that, I wanted to share my useful contribution which adds to work of the original author.
-I found out that the work of the original author involves so many steps before it is deployed successfully.
+The reason behind why I ([IbrahimTouman](https://github.com/IbrahimTouman)) forked this repository is that, I wanted to share my useful contribution which adds to the work of the original author.
+I found out that the work of the original author involves carrying out so many steps before reaching a successful result.
 Therefore, I created a simple Bash script ([WDdecrypt.sh](https://github.com/IbrahimTouman/WD-Decrypte/blob/master/WDdecrypt.sh)) which automates the entire procedure in a nice and interactive way.

 # Deployment